phybros/willwarren.com/content/posts/sql-server-read-committed-snapshot.md

 ---
-date: 2015-10-12
+date: "2015-10-12"
-ogimage: "/images/2015/10/12/sql-server-logo.png"
-title: "SQL Server: Enabling Read Committed Snapshot Isolation"
-tags: ["sql", "database", "sysadmin"]
-description: "Enabling Read Committed Snapshot Isolation (RCSI) is one way to prevent reads (`SELECT` statements) from escalating into full table locks.
+description: Enabling Read Committed Snapshot Isolation (RCSI) is one way to prevent reads (`SELECT` statements) from escalating into full table locks.
 Depending on your application this can either be a good or a bad thing.
-Read more to find out how to enable it!"
+Read more to find out how to enable it!
+ogimage: /images/2015/10/12/sql-server-logo.png
+tags:
+- sql
+- database
+- sysadmin
+title: 'SQL Server: Enabling Read Committed Snapshot Isolation'
 ---

 When using Microsoft SQL Server, enabling Read Committed Snapshot Isolation (RCSI) is one way to prevent reads (`SELECT` statements) from escalating into full table locks.
 Depending on your application this can either be a good or a bad thing.
 I'm not going to get into the why's and why-nots of each strategy - [this is a good article to read](https://technet.microsoft.com/en-us/library/ms188277.aspx) if you're having a hard time deciding which strategy to choose and why.